rabbitmq/rabbitmq-website/site/classic-queues.md

 classic queues is not replicated.
 If data safety is important, we recommend using quorum queues or streams.

+Classic queues are the original as well as the default queue type for RabbitMQ.

+Classic queues are currently being modernised to improve their stability and performance.
+As a result of this effort there exists [two versions](#versions) of classic queues.
+The version only impacts how the data is stored on and read from disk.

 ## <a id="features" class="anchor" href="#features">Features</a>

 Classic queues fully support [queue exclusivity](queues.html),